 Teaching and learning within YLS is organized around the “Integrated Curriculum” format, where students are together with their teachers throughout the day.
 This approach provides almost unlimited flexibility for us to move between our classroom, community and travel settings and allows us to take advantage of new learning opportunities on short notice (conferences, special presentations, workshops and other scenarios).

-Participating grade 11 and 12 students will attend YLS for one high school semester (fall 2018) and earn 4 OSSD high school credits which will be offered at the University and College preparation levels in partnership with Trent University and Fleming College.
+Participating grade 11 and 12 students will attend YLS for one (fall) high school semester and earn 4 OSSD high school credits which will be offered at the University and College preparation levels in partnership with Trent University.

 YLS graduates achieving an average of 80% in the two environmental-themed courses will earn the first year Foundations of Environmental Science and Studies credit (ERSC101OH) from Trent University (through a “cross articulation” agreement).
 YLS students attend the weekly ERSC101 lectures and do some similar assignments to the university class.